MatureMasculine/guide/Experience/Dynamic Tensions/flow.md

 ## What it could look like

-**What’s possible:** An environment that is both high in play and high in seriousness creates a field of purposeful joy.
+**What’s possible:** An environment that is both high in play and high in sincerity creates a field of purposeful joy.
 I’m resourced to sustain a high output of energy over a long period of time because the act of working is energizing and joyful.

 **Feels like:** I’m in a flow state, fully present and immersed in the act of learning.
 I feel a healthy competitive motivation to exceed my past performance, to “win” at accomplishing the goals I’ve set for myself.
 Time flies by.

 **Looks like:** Mistakes and failures are a welcome part of the journey towards success.
-People are laughing, creating inside jokes, developing fun ways to move work forward.
+People are laughing, creating inside jokes, developing fun ways to practice and grow together.
 People don’t take themselves too seriously.
-There's a distraction-free, dedicated commitment to the craft that helps people focus and stay on purpose.
+There's a distraction-free, dedicated commitment to the shared purpose that helps people focus and stay on purpose.